 The Safeway acquisition gave the US company a 19.9 per cent stake in the Woolworths group.
 It lifted Woolworths’ share of the Australian national retail market from around 8 per cent to 11 per cent.
 The US company later sold its shares to a New Zealand investment company, Rainbow Corporation, which was itself acquired by Brierley Investments in the late 1980s.

-From November 1985, the 12 stores in New South Wales were re-branded as Woolworths.
-In 2008, Woolworths announced their decision to re-brand the Victorian stores, but the Safeway brand continued in Victoria for another three decades.
+From November 1985, the 12 Safeway stores in New South Wales were re-branded as Woolworths.
+In 2008, Woolworths announced their decision to re-brand the Victorian stores, but the Safeway brand trickled on in Victoria for another three decades.
 When the Woolworths slogan “The fresh food people” was introduced in 1987 it was used across both brands.